vFf0621/FastCarRacing-v0/README.md

 # FastCarRacing-v0 Gym Environment
 [![Click to play](https://img.youtube.com/vi/ByztGknW5XE/0.jpg)](https://www.youtube.com/watch?v=ByztGknW5XE)

+## Introduction

+The original CarRacing-v2 environment in Gymnasium requires a long time to train due to the way its reward model is defined, especially for off policy continuous agents such as Soft-Actor Critic or TD3.
+The episode only terminates when the car is far from the track, which causes the car to spin around on the grass/not moving at all when the agent is exploring.
+Thus not very time efficient.
+Thus, I propose a modified environment fixing these problems, enabling faster and easier training/better performance for SAC/DDPG agents.

 ## Features

 -Immediate termination and a penalty of -100 reward when the nose of the car is off the road.